Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Montpellier City Card Pass

-You can choose a 24, 48, or 72-hour City Card which includes free public transport for the duration of each card.
+You can choose a 24-, 48, or 72-hour City Card, which includes free public transport for each card.

 City Card top tips